-There are a significant number of committed affordable housing developments that are coming to the end of their affordability requirements.
-There is little incentive for these owners to renew subsidy contracts in higher opportunity areas or in areas that are experiencing rapid gentrification, which is the majority of the region.
-It is generally more cost-effective to preserve existing affordable housing than it is to build new affordable housing, particularly in areas with high land costs.
-Accordingly, jurisdictions should track affordable housing developments, particularly those in higher opportunity or rapidly gentrifying areas, and work with nonprofit housing developers to provide financial support for property acquisition and rehabilitation.
-Additionally, all for-profit developers of proposed affordable housing projects, including those funded through the LIHTC program, should be required to provide a right of first refusal to tenants, nonprofit organizations, and local governments seeking to maintain affordability after rent restrictions are lifted.
-For manufactured home parks-one of the most important sources of unsubsidized affordable housing in the region, particularly in its more rural areas-homeowners should be provided an opportunity to purchase their communities with technical assistance from nonprofit organizations such as ROC USA.
+A significant number of committed affordable housing developments are coming to the end of their affordability requirements.
+Their owners have little incentive to renew subsidy contracts in higher-opportunity areas or in areas experiencing rapid gentrification, which is the majority of the region.
+It is generally more cost-effective to preserve existing affordable housing than to build new affordable housing, particularly in areas with high land costs.
+Accordingly, jurisdictions should track affordable housing developments, particularly those in higher-opportunity or rapidly gentrifying areas, and work with nonprofit housing developers to provide financial support for property acquisition and rehabilitation.
+Additionally, all for-profit developers of proposed affordable housing projects, including those funded through LIHTC, should be required to provide a right of first refusal to tenants, nonprofit organizations, and local governments seeking to maintain affordability after rent restrictions are lifted.
+For manufactured home parks-one of the most important sources of unsubsidized affordable housing in the region, particularly in its more rural areas-homeowners should be provided an opportunity to purchase their communities with technical assistance from nonprofit organizations like ROC USA.